Prerequisites

 Steps to set up the WAN Monitor

-Using OpManager Plus, you can now monitor the availability and latency of a WAN link / path.
+Using OpManager Nexus, you can now monitor the availability and latency of a WAN link / path.
 A WAN link mentioned here is the path between the router in your main office and the one in the branch office that you wish to monitor.

 Step 2: Configuring the Router to send traps